-- Increasing cell phone data and airtime stipends to the CHWs we support to make up for the additional bandwidth required for remote communication.
+- Increased cell phone data and airtime stipends to the CHWs we support to make up for the additional bandwidth required for remote communication.

 Interrupting COVID-19 Transmission.

 - We have now trained all Living Goods staff and the CHWs we support in COVID prevention, early case detection, reporting procedures, and personal safety measures.
-In addition, we are providing similar training to an additional 12,700 CHWs across 7 Kenyan counties where we currently operate or where we plan to work soon.
+In addition, we have provided similar training to an additional 12,700 CHWs across 7 Kenyan counties where we currently operate.

 - Creating an e-learning platform for Living Goods-supported CHWs, our staff, and those of partners and government, to minimize travel and contact while simultaneously exploring how we might support training for national COVID responses.

 - Working to develop an effective two-way SMS messaging platform to reach the CHWs we support with COVID-related information, with the potential to be scaled nationally in the future.

 - Assisting in government efforts to deploy physical information, education, communication (IEC) materials (e.g., posters) in CHWs’ communities, and helping to train CHWs in IEC strategies.